 Setting Up the Asset Scope Query

 First you need to define the assets which are part of the Data Scope.
 Define the assets by creating an Asset Scope query.
-You can define an Asset Scope Devices Query or an Asset Scope Users Query.
-The results of the query define the Data Scope; for example, they can be determined by the OS, IP addresses or tagged assets.
+The results of the query define the Data Scope; for example, they can be determined by installed OS, IP addresses, or tagged assets.

-- Use the Query Wizard to create a new device or user query according to the criteria you require.
+- Use the Query Wizard to create a new query according to the criteria you require.